praeclarum/ShaderGraphCoder/README.md

 | `vector2f` | Create a 2D vector from computed elements |
 | `vector3f` | Create a 3D vector from computed elements |
 | `vector4f` | Create a 4D vector from computed elements |

+Most operators work on `SGScalar`, `SGVector`, and `SGColor` types.

+The `ifGreaterOrEqual` and `ifLess` operators are conditional operators that take a condition, a value if true, and a value if false.
+The `mix` operator is a linear interpolation operator that takes two values and a weight.
+Since runtime conditionals are not supported in RealityKit, the `ifGreaterOrEqual` and `ifLess` operators are the best way to implement runtime logic.

+For more details see [Operations.swift](Sources/ShaderGraphCoder/Operations.swift).

 ## Sources